Majorana bound states in a superconducting Rashba nanowire in the presence of antiferromagnetic order: Model and techniques

-This can be seen on panel (b), where Rashba type SOC shifts the bands along the ${\bm k}$ axis in opposite directions [dashed lines].
-Here, it should be mentioned that this effect is typical in the Rashba chain~\cite{bercioux.lucignano.15,manchon.koo.15}.
-Introducing the Zeeman magnetic field $h$ removes the band degeneracy by breaking time reversal symmetry, resulting in an energy shift.
-In the presence of the SOC [solid line at panel (b)], the magnetic field lifts the degeneracy at ${\bm k} = 0$ [indicated by the green markers at panel (b)].

-A similar effect of the spin--orbit coupling is observed in the presence of the AFM order [panel (c)], where we observe band shifting along the ${\bm k}$ axis, while the band gap changes along the $E$ axis (solid lines).
-Here, dashed lines show bands in the presence only of AFM order [i.e.~the solid lines from panel (a)].
-At the same time, the degeneracy at ${\bm k} = 0$ (indicated by circles) is preserved.
-A very strong magnetic field can lift this degeneracy (not shown).

-Finally, the external magnetic field in the presence of the AFM order [panel (d)] lifts the spin-degeneracy [observed at (a)] while simultaneously preserving the band gap at ${\bm k} = \pm \pi/2$.
-As the AFM order introduces a band splitting at lower energies than in the standard scenario, we may expect that we can drive the chain into the nontrivial phase at densities closer to the half-filling case.
+Due to the existence of the AFM order in the system, the unit cell $\Omega$ contains two non-equivalent sites.
+Increasing the size of the unit cell twice leads to the folding of the the Brillouin zone (BZ) to ${\bm k} \in [ -\pi/2 , \pi/2 )$.
+As a result the two time-reversal invariant momenta (TRIM)~\cite{moore.balents.07,dutreix.17} are ${\bm k} = 0$ and ${\bm k} = \pi/2$.
+The impact of each parameter of the Hamiltonian on the band structure is described in detail in Appendix~\ref{app:band}).
+As the AFM order introduces a band splitting at lower energies than in the standard scenario, we may expect that we can drive the chain into the non trivial phase at densities closer to the half-filling case.
 As we shall see in the following, this is indeed the case.